-- These academic areas allow students to focus their interests within a major. - Do not refer to concentrations as degrees/majors. - Concentrations are not provided in this guide because they change frequently. - To see a list of our degrees/majors, see Academic degrees/majors at GGC.
+- These academic areas allow students to focus their interests within a major. - Do not refer to concentrations as degrees/majors. - Concentrations are not provided in this guide because they change frequently. - To see a list of our degrees/majors, see the academic degrees and programs page on the GGC website.
 Concentrations will be listed on individual academic degree pages.